rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 ## Scope

-This project aims to create (some sort of) a "mini" Data Lake  to provide all the necessary data to analyse the weather impact on:
+This project aims to create (some sort of) a "mini" Data Lake  to provide all the necessary data to analyze the weather impact on:
 - Uber, Yellow and Green Taxis pickups from **March 2014 to Sep 2014 and Jan 2015 to Jun 2015** (more on why those dates below on "data sources")  on New York city.
 - Car crashes from **2013 to 2019** on New York City,